 Cash positions of State moneys in depositories are reviewed at the beginning of each work day.
 A determination is made as to the amount of moneys needed to meet payment of State obligations, e.g., payroll, debt service, vendor and contract payments.
 Any amounts in excess of those requirements are then committed to investment to maximize interest income to the State.
 Interest earned on moneys in the State Treasury which are requested to be invested by a special fund agency are credited to the special fund agency and is determined by cash flow requirements of the particular program and the general direction of interest rates..
-All investments of the State are made by the Director of Finance.
+All investments of the State are made by the

+Director of Finance.
 The maximum length or term of an investment is five years from the date of investment pursuant to Section 36-21, HRS.

-As of June 30, 2015, \$7.1 million was credited to the General Fund as investment earnings for that fiscal year.
-The total accrued investment interest represents an average return on investment for the General Fund of 0.46%.
-As of December 31, 2015, the first half of the current fiscal year, the General Fund realized \$4.2 million of interest.
+For the fiscal year ended June 30, 2016, \$9.9 million was credited to the General Fund as investment earnings from the Treasury Investment Pool.
+As of July 31, 2016, the first month of the current fiscal year, \$1.4 million was credited to the General Fund.
+The total accrued investment interest represents an average return on investment for the General Fund of 0.73%.